On the IR Divergences in de Sitter Space: loops, resummation and the semi-classical wavefunction: Summary and Outlook

-4pt In this paper, we have established a precise connection between the semi-classical piece of the wavefunction and the stochastic formalism, by exploiting the wavefunction of the Universe and recent developments of the cosmological bootstrap.
+4pt {The main focus of this paper is to find an answer to the above question.
+Built on previous studies, } we have built a precise link between the semi-classical piece of the wavefunction and the stochastic formalism, by exploiting the wavefunction of the Universe and recent developments of the cosmological bootstrap.
 Our analysis first made the explicit comparison between two approaches in the perturbative regime, and then presented a non-perturbative derivation of the Fokker-Planck equation with minimal assumptions.
 More precisely, the main results are summarized as follows: \begin{itemize} \item Within perturbation theory, we look into the loop-level cosmological correlators with IR divergences using the wavefunction method and the stochastic formalism. \begin{itemize} \item Our starting point is to identify that in the perturbative computation of wavefunction coefficients, while tree-level processes can be produced in semi-classical approximations, loop diagrams there have a truly quantum origin.
 As both of them contribute to the cosmological correlators, in general the loop-level correlators are given by combinations of classical loops from tree-level wavefunction coefficients, and quantum ones that cannot be generated in classical theories. \item The notion of classical loops becomes especially important for IR-divergences in dS.
 We find loop-level correlators there are always dominated by the classical loop contributions.
 This observation helps us to significantly simplify the computation of leading IR-divergences in loop diagrams at any order.
 Furthermore, it indicates that the leading IR behaviour of the system is captured by the semi-classical wavefunction which contains all the tree-level information. \item Then we made the comparison with cosmological correlators from the stochastic formalism.
 By solving the Fokker-Planck equation perturbatively, we identify that at each order of coupling constants, the late-time divergent behaviour of correlators matches the results from classical loops.
 Quantum loop contributions are absent in the original stochastic computation, but can be incorporated by considering the next-to-leading order corrections to the Fokker-Planck equation.
 This simply shows that the stochastic formalism is resumming classical loops from the perturbative wavefunction. \end{itemize}